 First, take the time to talk to everyone involved and see if you can resolve the issue.
 The Building Professionals Board may dismiss your complaint if we consider there was a satisfactory alternative means available to resolve the matter.
 Read roles in enforcement to find out more about your options.

-The certifier has a responsibility to consider the matter and advise what action he or she may take to resolve it.
+The certifier has a responsibility to consider the matter and advise what action they may take to resolve it.
 Any discussions and agreements should be documented.
-You can also contact the Board for advice— talking about the matter might uncover alternative ways to resolve it.
+Talking about the matter might uncover alternative ways to resolve it.

 The Board can only investigate complaints against certifiers, whether they are employed by a council, a private business or a body corporate.
 The Board has no power to investigate complaints against companies, except an accredited body corporate that employs individual certifiers.
 The Board also has no power to investigate a builder, tradesperson, or anyone who is not an accredited certifier.

 A formal complaint must be made using the complaint form (PDF | 170.6K) and include supporting evidence.